AvalonPlatform/AvalonToken/README.md

 ---

-# Multi signatures tokens wallet
+# Multi-signature token wallet

 ## Features and design goals

-- Managing tokens of an ERC20 contract using a multi signatures wallet
+- Managing tokens of an ERC20 contract using a multi-signature wallet
-- Allow the addition and removal of an owner (if the quorum is reached)
+- Allow addition and removal of an owner (if the quorum is reached)
 - Allow the quorum to be modified (if the quorum is reached)

 ## Instructions